railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 requirements of the finished products.
 Then if you want to manufacture 10 cabinets, the system can calculate what will be consumed:

-.. table:: Total Quantities per cabinet
+.. table:: Total Quantities per Cabinet

    ============  ========================  ===============
    Product Code  Quantity                  Unit of Measure